 JTI – Joint Technology Initiatives

-Joint Technology Initiatives (JTI) are public-private partnerships created by the European Commission under Article 187 of the Treaty on the Functioning of the European Union.
-JTIs have a dedicated administrative structure (the Joint Undertaking), and include the direct participation of industry associations in defining the areas and objectives of the Calls funding European collaborative projects in areas relevant to European competitiveness and industrial development.
-Some JTIs also include funding from Member States, which in these cases are also directly involved in the decision-making structure.
+Joint Technology Initiatives (JTIs) are public-private partnerships created by the European Commission under Article 187 of the Treaty on the Functioning of the European Union.
+JTIs have a dedicated administrative structure (theJoint Undertaking) and include the direct participation of industry associations in defining the areas and objectives of Calls funding for European collaborative projects in areas relevant to European competitiveness and industrial development.
+Some JTIs also include funding from Member States, which in such cases are also directly involved in the decision-making structure.

-JTI with the participation of the FCT
+JTI with the participation of FCT

 KEY DIGITAL TECHNOLOGIES (KDT)

-The KDT (Key Digital Technologies) Partnership follows on from the ECSEL (Electronic Components and Systems for European Leadership) Joint Technological Initiative for the 2021-2027 period.
+The KDT (Key Digital Technologies) Partnership continues theECSEL (Electronic Components and Systems for European Leadership) Joint Technological Initiativefor the period 2021-2027.

-EUROHPC - EUROPEAN HIGH PERFORMANCE COMPUTING
+EUROHPC – EUROPEAN HIGH-PERFORMANCE COMPUTING